hdmf-dev/hdmf-common-schema/README.md

   - **VocabData :** A data structure for representing a column where the data come from a controlled vocabulary of text values
 - **DynamicTableRegion :** A link from one table to an index or region of another
 - **CSRMatrix :** A compressed sparse row matrix
+- **ExternalResources :** A data structure that contains row-based compound-data tables for storing ontology information and other external resource references

 The schema also provides the following base data structures: